 Like most great things in this world, there’s a team behind The French Bastards.
 After meeting owners Julien Abourmand, David Abehsera and Emmanuel (Manu) Gunther, we can assure you that the friendly crew belies the bakery’s name.

 The ‘bastards’ are true ‘jacks of all trades’ and they do all of them well.
-The bakery serves a huge range of breads and pastries including rustic new-age Pain au Levain Boules and Baguettes, Viennoiseries like Croissants and Fruit Tarts filled with a variety of berries.
-They’re also on the cutting edge with fun Tartes au Charbon (charcoal black tarte), special puffy “Cruffins” and mini Babkas.
+The bakery serves a huge range of breads and pastries including rustic new-age Pain au Levain Boules and Baguettes as well as Viennoiseries like Croissants and Fruit Tarts filled with a variety of berries.
+They’re also on the cutting edge with their fun Tartes au Charbon (charcoal black tarte), special puffy “Cruffins” and mini Babkas.

 The French Bastards has multiple locations.
 We visited the original shop located at 61 Rue Oberkampf, 75011 Paris, France.

 When we entered Boulangerie Utopie, another hugely popular bakery in Oberkampf, there was a buzz in the air among the crowds buying and chowing down on the bakery’s large range of Baguettes, Boules, Viennoiseries, Éclairs and Tartes.
 As it turns out, a news crew from France’s channel TF1 was shooting a story about the boulangerie’s black breads and pastries.

-And by black, we’re not talking about some sort dark rye or pumpernickel.
+And by black, we’re not talking about some sort of dark rye or pumpernickel.
 Utopie’s breads are literally burned black with a special sesame mixture.

 We don’t know how this trend of eating carbonized food began.
 We first experienced the trend when we ordered a charcoal cappuccino in Lyon.
 Without a doubt, Utopie is taking the trend to the next level.